4961 SundanceIndependence, KY 41051

 Stately home sits on a three lot combination Harvest Hill Subdivision.
 Beautiful landscaping and stone entry welcomes you home.
 Inside find all the details that show higher quality.
-A few are the extensive trim work including crown molding, hardwood flooring, and granite counter tops and a walk out basement that delivers you right to the pool.
+A few are the extensive trim work including crown molding, office with built-in cabinets, hardwood flooring, and granite counter tops and a walk out basement that delivers you right to the pool.
 This is a MUST see.

 |Appliances:||Dishwasher, Garbage Disposal, Microwave|

 |Inside Features:||9ft + Ceiling, Cathedral Ceiling, Crown Molding, French Doors, Great Room, Loft, Media Room, Multi Panel Doors, Natural Woodwork, Recess Ceiling, Solarium, Vaulted Ceiling|